robbobfrh84/react-stacks/README.md

 # react-stacks
-This repository is dedicated to developing "proof of concepts" and testing the React library, add-ons, and stacks.
+This repository is dedicated to developing, testing and deploying "proof of concepts" of the React library, it's add-ons, and stacks.